Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 <b>Solution:</b> This problem is similar to [Merge K Sorted Lists](#🔎-median-of-two-sorted-arrays) except that the input is a list of arrays compared to LinkedLists.
 To handle this, we can use a similar approach as discussed in our parent problem by keeping a track of the array and the element indices.

-## 🔍 🌴 Kth Smallest Number in a Sorted Matrix (Hard)
+## 🔎 🌴 Kth Smallest Number in a Sorted Matrix (Hard)

 https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/

 > Given an `N * N` matrix where each row and column is sorted in ascending order, find the `Kth` smallest element in the matrix.

-This problem follows the [K-way merge pattern](#pattern-14-k-way-merge) and can be easily converted to [Kth Smallest Number in M Sorted Lists](#🔍-kth-smallest-number-in-m-sorted-lists-medium).
+This problem follows the [K-way merge pattern](#pattern-14-k-way-merge) and can be easily converted to [Kth Smallest Number in M Sorted Lists](#🔎-kth-smallest-number-in-m-sorted-lists-medium).
 As each row (or column) of the given matrix can be seen as a sorted list, we essentially need to find the `Kth` smallest number in `N` sorted lists.

 Since each row and column of the matrix is sorted, is it possible to use <b>Binary Search</b> to find the `Kth`smallest number?